Salient Object Detection: A Survey: Survey of the State of the Art

-Saliency models in the second subgroup adopt intrinsic cues extracted from image \emph{regions} to estimate their saliency scores.
+Saliency models in the second subgroup adopt intrinsic cues extracted from image \emph{regions} generated using methods such as graph-based segmentation \cite{felzenszwalb2004efficient}, mean-shift~\cite{ComaniciuM02MeanShift}, SLIC~\cite{AchantaSSLFS12slic} or Turbopixels~\cite{LevinshteinSKFDS09Turbop}.
 Different from the block-based models, region-based models often segment an input image into regions aligned with intensity edges first and then compute a regional saliency map.

-As an early attempt, in~\cite{LiuG06Region}, the regional saliency score is defined as the average saliency scores of its contained pixels, defined in terms of multi-scale contrast.
+As an early attempt, in~\cite{LiuG06Region}, the regional saliency score is defined as the average saliency score of its contained pixels, defined in terms of multi-scale contrast.
 Yu~\etal~\cite{yu2007rule} propose a set of rules to determine the background scores of each region based on observations from background and salient regions.

-Saliency, defined as uniqueness in terms of \textbf{global regional contrast}, is widely studied in existing approaches \cite{ChengPAMI,yan2013hierarchical,scharfenberger2013statistical,ChengWLZVC13Efficient,JiangD13submodular}.
-In~\cite{ChengPAMI}, a region-based saliency algorithm is introduced by measuring the global contrast between the target region with respect to all other regions in the image.
-Generally, the input image is first fragmented into $N$ regions $\{r_i\}_{i=1}^N$.
-Saliency value of the region $r_i$ can be measured as:
+Saliency, defined as uniqueness in terms of \textbf{global regional contrast}, is widely studied in many approaches \cite{ChengPAMI,yan2013hierarchical,scharfenberger2013statistical,ChengWLZVC13Efficient,JiangD13submodular}.
+In~\cite{ChengPAMI}, a region-based saliency algorithm is introduced by measuring the global contrast between the target region with respect to all other image regions.
+In a nutshell, an image is first segmented into $N$ regions $\{r_i\}_{i=1}^N$.
+Saliency of the region $r_i$ is measured as:

-where $D_r(r_i,r_j)$ captures the appearance contrast between two regions.
-Higher saliency scores will be assigned to regions with large global contrast. $w_{ij}$ is a weight term between regions $r_i$ and $r_j$, which can serve as spatial weighting purpose by giving farther regions less contributions to the saliency score than close ones.
-Sometimes, $w_{ij}$ is also introduced to account for the irregular size of the region $r_i$ depending on the method used for segmentation (\eg, the graph-based segmentation~\cite{felzenszwalb2004efficient}, mean-shift~\cite{ComaniciuM02MeanShift} algorithm, or clustering).
-It is often uniformly set if compact superpixels are generated using such as SLIC~\cite{AchantaSSLFS12slic} or Turbopixel~\cite{LevinshteinSKFDS09Turbop} algorithms.